-- Ratings: single-question feedback tool where users or customers react to any page or event using a scale of emojis in order to measure their satisfaction.
+- Ratings: single-question feedback tool where users or customers react to any page or event using a scale in order to measure their satisfaction.

 - Surveys: fully customizable tool with up to 5 qualitative questions based on behavioral or property segmentation to understand your users’ experiences and expectations.

 - NPS® (Net Promoter Score®): a type of survey triggered when users perform an event that allows you to get insights on their loyalty and how likely they are to recommend your product or service.